RickVM/vercel-ai-sdk-flutter/README.md

 ## Contributions Are Welcome

 ## This is NOT an official Vercel package.
-This bucket just implements vercel's [AI Sdk](https://ai-sdk.dev/)'s react lib - in flutter.
+This package just implements vercel's [AI Sdk](https://ai-sdk.dev/)'s react lib - in flutter.

 # Flutter AI SDK